 Anyone who is being discriminated against or harassed in the workplace should take action as soon as possible.
 In the majority of discrimination and harassment cases, you have 180 days from the time that the incident occurred to file a claim, so it’s important to take action immediately.

 The Equal Employment Opportunity Commission does not allow you to file complaints online, however they can be completed either in person or via mail.
 To file the claim, you will be asked to provide your contact and employment information as well as a summary of what occurred.
 Within 10 days of the charge being filed, the employer will be notified.
 In some situations, the EEOC suggests that the employee and employer sit down together for mediation, however this is not always the case.
 If mediation is not the appropriate route, the EEOC will request that the employer send a response to the charge that answers any questions the EEOC may have and details the employer’s side of the story.

 The investigation of a claim can be a lengthy process depending on the details of the case.
 In many cases, the EEOC will go to the workplace and privately interview witnesses or other employees.
 The EEOC may also ask to review the employer’s records if the case warrants it.
 After the investigation, the EEOC will issue a note of right to sue to the victim if they determine that discrimination or harassment took place in the workplace.
 At this point, you are legally allowed to pursue a lawsuit against your employer and seek damages for the discrimination or harassment that they are liable for.

 The EEOC works diligently to protect victims of discrimination and harassment.
-To encourage victims to come forward, the EEOC prevents employers from retaliating against any victims who file a complaint.
+To encourage victims to come forward, the EEOC prevents employers from retaliating against any victims who file a complaint with a labor lawyer.
 That way, employees do not have to fear losing their jobs, getting demoted or taking a pay cut after blowing the whistle on discriminatory practices.